 CCHD Reminds Residents to Avoid Bats

 The Cascade City-County Health Department (CCHD) wants to remind people to exercise caution around wild animals, especially bats.
-“Bats are beneficial in many ways, including insect control, but are also known to be carriers of rabies in Montana,” says Laura Brusky, Environmental Health Sanitarian for CCHD.
-She goes on to add that “as more people attend summer camps, recreate outside and open their houses to the warmer air of summer, the possibility of coming into contact with bats increases.
+“Bats are beneficial in many ways, including insect control, but are also known to be carriers of rabies in Montana,” says Alex Dachs, Environmental Health Sanitarian for CCHD.
+He goes on to add that “as more people attend summer camps, recreate outside, and open their houses to the warmer air of summer, the possibility of coming into contact with bats increases.
 We just want to remind people of the steps they can take to protect themselves and their families.”

 - Bat-proof your house.
-Close all outside openings larger than 3/8″ in the walls, roof and floors.
-Put screens on all windows, doors and chimneys to prevent bats from entering structures where they might come in contact with people and pets.
-For more tips and information, click here.
+Close all outside openings larger than 3/8” in the walls, roofs, and floors.
+Put screens on all windows, doors, and chimneys to prevent bats from entering structures where they might come in contact with people and pets.
+For more tips and information, visit www.cchdmt.org.

 - Vaccinate dogs and cats against rabies and make sure they have a current rabies certificate.
 Cats are especially susceptible to rabies exposure from bats because cats catch bats more often than dogs do.

 - If a bat has made its way into your home, use caution and call animal control.
-It is important that the bat is captured, sent it and tested for rabies.
+It is important that the bat is captured, sent in, and tested for rabies.

-- Healthy bats will naturally be drawn to areas like the eaves of a house, under a porch overhang or hidden behind shutters or gutters; seeing them in one of these areas is not necessarily a cause for concern.
+- Healthy bats will naturally be drawn to areas like the eaves of a house, under a porch overhang, or hidden behind shutters or gutters; seeing them in one of those areas is not necessarily cause for concern.

-If you have been bitten by an animal, please contact your physician, report to a local Emergency Department or contact CCHD at 454-6950 to ensure that you recieve proper treatment.
+If you have been bitten by an animal, please contact your physician, report to a local Emergency Department, or contact CCHD at 454-6950 to ensure that you receive proper treatment.

-For more information please visit CCHD’s Rabies Prevention page or call CCHD and ask to speak with an Environmental Health Sanitarian.
+For more information please visit our CCHD’s Environmental Health section.